bhavanasama/Personal_projects/README.md

-Built a Cafe App menu learned html,basics of css while working on this project.
-HOW Css and html interact and work together.
+I became familiar with the foundations of HTML and CSS and created a Cafe menu to show how the two work together.